msydneyslaga/rlp/docs/src/commentary/layout-lexing.rst

        }

    -- another formatting oddity
-   -- note that this is not line contiation!
+   -- note that this is not a single
+   -- continued line! `look at`,
-   -- `look at`, `this`, and `alignment`
+   -- `this`, and `alignment` are all
-   -- are all separate expressions! anotherThing = do look at
+   -- separate expressions!
+   anotherThing = do look at
                      this
                      alignment